 That’s the people in marketing and e-Commerce who know enough about typography to know it’s important.
 But they focus on how and where to best use it.
 They’re like the drivers and not the mechanics if we can keep that car analogy going.

 The right font in your logo design makes a big difference.
 It’s repeated and memorable and makes your brand stand out from the competition.

 When you take the time to learn how typography and fonts work, you learn a skill that most business and most marketers rarely spend any time thinking about.
 And while we don’t necessarily recommend you become a typography nerd, it’s just one extra string you can add to your bow.

-Take the time to visit sites like font squirrel and da font, and check out and download some new fonts.
 Next time you write a Powerpoint or Keynote presentation, think about your font choice a little more.
 What’s the impression you want to create?
 Do you want to be safe and predictable?
-Probably not.